mad-lab-fau/mad-gui/docs/customization.rst

      # Set the width of IMU plot to this, when hitting the play button for the video.
      PLOT_WIDTH_PLAYING_VIDEO = 20  # in seconds

+     # If plotting large datasets, this speeds up plotting, however might result in inaccurate representation of the data
+     AUTO_DOWNSAMPLE = True

    start_gui(
     settings=MySettings,
    )